-The World Health Organization (WHO) defines Long COVID as “the continuation or development of new symptoms 3 months after the initial SARS-CoV-2 infection, with these symptoms lasting for at least 2 months with no other explanation.”
+The World Health Organization (WHO) defines Long COVID , also known as Post-COVID Conditions, as “the continuation or development of new symptoms 3 months after the initial SARS-CoV-2 infection, with these symptoms lasting for at least 2 months with no other explanation.”

 The Centers for Disease Control and Prevention (CDC) adds that Long COVID includes a wide range of ongoing health problems that can last weeks, months, or years.
-The condition can affect any part of the body, and serious cases may affect multiple body systems, including the heart, lungs, kidneys, skin, and brain.
+The condition might appear to be an extension of the original COVID symptoms or they may recur after the initial illness subsided, or they may be new symptoms that weren’t present during COVID.
+They can affect any part of the body, and serious cases may affect multiple body systems, including the heart, lungs, kidneys, skin, and brain.

 Each patient is different.
-Not everyone with Long COVID has had a severe case of COVID-19.
-Some acquired the condition after a mild case, and others may have developed symptoms but never tested positive for COVID-19.
+Not everyone with Long COVID has had a severe case of COVID.
+Some acquired the condition after a mild case, and others may have developed symptoms but never tested positive for COVID.
 “We usually call those patients ‘presumed COVID,’” says Yale Medicine pulmonologist Denyse Lutchmansingh, MBBS, associate director of the Winchester Center for Lung Disease.

 2. What are researchers learning about Long COVID?

-Akiko Iwasaki, PhD, a Yale School of Medicine immunobiologist, leads multiple studies investigating the pathobiology of Long COVID.
+Akiko Iwasaki, PhD, a Yale School of Medicine immunobiologist, is director of the Yale Center of Infection & Immunity and leads multiple studies investigating the pathobiology of Long COVID.
 Iwasaki says research has shown that Long COVID is not a single disease.

 She also lists four hypotheses on her laboratory website that could explain Long COVID's initiation and progression:

-- After a person has COVID-19, a persistent virus or remnants of it cause chronic inflammation and ongoing symptoms.
+- After a person has COVID, a persistent virus or remnants of it cause chronic inflammation and ongoing symptoms.